wptrainingteam/learn-wp-content/developer-learning-pathway/how-wordpress-works/05-front-end-request.md

 # WordPress Front End Request

+## Introduction

+There are two types of requests that can be made to a WordPress site, a front end request, and an admin request.
 Let's dive a bit deeper into the code that runs on a typical WordPress front end request.

+### What is a front end request?

 Except for specific requests (like the ones we looked at in the File structure lesson), any requests for content on a WordPress site (also known as the WordPres front end)  is handled by the `index.php` file in the root directory.